 Medical necessity and prior authorization timeframes and member responsibilities

 Your provider may prescribe a health care service, treatment, equipment or medication which requires review and approval.
 This process is called prior authorization, and the goal is to ensure you receive the most appropriate, medically necessary care.
+All requests for prior authorization must be initiated by your provider.

 If you don’t get prior authorization as required, you may be responsible for paying for certain benefits and services.
 Prior authorization must be obtained before a scheduled service as soon as reasonably possible.